CS161/cs-161-s21-problem-sets-jz-lu/psets/pset1answers.md

 1. Line `86` in `memusage::refresh()`, which is `mark(pa, f_kernel)`.
 2. Line `96` which is `mark(ka2pa(p), f_kernel | f_process(pid))` where `p` is the address (once converted) of the `proc`.
 3. A user/unprivileged process should never interact with the physical pages since its addresses are all virtual addresses that the kernel gives it; therefore it needs to know whether a virtual page is accessible or not to it.
 The kernel on the other hand is at the interface of physical pages and needs to know whether a physical page is restricted just for it, or if it can be mapped into virtual memory by a pagetable for unprivileged use.
 If `ptiter` marked pages as user-accessible, it could pose a security concern since a process could, for lower virtual addresses, obtain access to an actual physical page that it should not.
-4. It should be the type `mem_available = 1` since it is a loop over process memory allocation, and these processes (which are not of the kernel) should only have access to the unprivileged memory blocks.
+4. It should be the type `mem_available = 1` since it is a loop over process memory (low canonical) allocation, and these processes (which are not of the kernel) should only have access to the unprivileged memory blocks.
+THe high canonical memory was initialized when the process was initialized, and the only reserved page in low canonical is the zero page, which was filtered out in `if (p) ...`.
-5. Switching to `it += PAGESIZE` does not have a very noticeable difference in the rate of memory allocations on QEMU UI, although it is very slightly slower.
+5. Switching to `it += PAGESIZE`, which overloads `+=` in iterator context to increment the VA pointed to by `it` by `PAGESIZE`, does not have a very noticeable difference in the rate of memory allocations on QEMU UI (it might be marginally slower but we couldn't tell).
 To explain this, we logged the jumps in `.next()`, which by the documentation moves page by page skipping large non-present regions.
 A typical pattern of physical addresses followed something like
 ```
 49152, 53248, 77824, 81920, 86016, 90112, 94208, 98304, 102400, 106496, 110592, 114688, 118784, 122880, 126976, 131072
 ```